scipy-conference/scipy_proceedings/papers/matt_mccormick/main.md

 - _TextFile_ - Representation of a text file on a filesystem.
 For performance reasons, use TextStream when possible, instead of TextFile.
 - _TextStream_ - Representation of a text stream.
 For performance reasons, use TextStream when possible, instead of TextFile.

-This model and ITK-Wasm's architecture has the ability to not only learn about but perform analysis and visualization using natural language inputs to large-language artifical intelligence models.
-LinkML's Pydandic models and TypeScript models enable interfaces like the Bioimage Chatbot [@doi:arXiv:2310.18351; @doi:10.5281/zenodo.10032227] to semantically understand a biologist without programming language knowledge desires, and enables the system to execute desired operations or generate scripts for batch execution.
+This model, combined with ITK-Wasm’s architecture, can perform analysis and visualization using natural language inputs provided to large-language artificial intelligence models.
+LinkML’s Pydantic models and TypeScript models enable interfaces like the Bioimage Chatbot [@doi:10.48550/arXiv.2310.18351; @doi:10.5281/zenodo.10032227] to semantically understand the needs of biologists without programming knowledge, allowing the system to execute desired operations or generate scripts for batch execution.

 ## Results

+A notable application of ITK-Wasm is the generation of multiscale OME-Zarr images, a cloud-optimized bioimaging format with broad international adoption [@doi:10.1007/s00418-023-02209-1; @doi:10.1038/s41592-021-01326-w].
+To generate OME-Zarr's multiscale representation of multidimensional bioimages, anti-aliasing filters must be applied.

-A notable application of ITK-Wasm is generating OME-Zarr images, a cloud-optimized bioimaging format supported by an international community.
-Through the Dask-based ngff-zarr package, ITK-Wasm efficiently produces OME-Zarr images suitable for Pyodide, JupyterLite, and traditional CPython environments.
+In the NGFF-Zarr package, ITK-Wasm anti-aliasing filters efficiently produces OME-Zarr images suitable for Pyodide, JupyterLite, and traditional CPython environments [@doi:10.5281/zenodo.8092821].
+Since the interface type's Python representation are Python data classes comprised of standand Python data types and NumPy arrays, they are trivially and efficiently serialized for parallel computing with Dask.
 Furthermore, a cuCIM accelerator package exemplifies ITK-Wasm's compatibility with GPU acceleration.
 Its utility extends to desktop applications like 3D Slicer, illustrating its versatility and broad applicability in the scientific computing ecosystem.

 ## Discussion